animir/scalable-nodejs-socketio-redis-nginx-example/README.md

 Run `docker-compose build` if you want to rebuild containers
 4. Site available on `0.0.0.0:8080` on Unix-like systems (check `ifconfig` to find correct IP if not)

+## TODOs
+1. Set better frontend architecture and use Webpack
+2. Implement `sticky-cluster` or `sticky-session` with PM2 to utilize all CPU cores
+3. If it should be scalable across several machines, use `socket.io-redis`

 ## Requirements

 Create a single-page web app that: